 The goal of College of Marin's professional development program is to provide employees with resources, training and opportunities that support their professional development needs; to create a positive and supportive working environment that recognizes and celebrates achievement; and to improve institutional effectiveness with the ultimate goal of supporting student success.
 The Professional Development Committee is the participatory governance group that oversees professional development planning.

-Complete the Flex/Staff Development Workshop Proposal Form to submit your request to present a workshop or propose an outside presenter.
+Complete the Flex/Staff Development Workshop Proposal Form (Word document) to submit your request to present a workshop or propose an outside presenter.
 Your proposal will be reviewed by the Professional Development Committee.

 On Campus Workshops:

 On-campus instructor-led workshops are